ahwinchan/First_-SUPERVISED-ML_Diabetes/README.md

 **4) Support Vector Machine**<br>
 **5) Decision Tree Classifier**<br>

-In summary, the highest accuracy model is Decision Tree Classifier.
+In summary, the highest accuracy model is SUPPORT VECTOR MACHINE.
-Decision Tree is the most powerful and popular tool for classification and prediction for small datasets.

-__Sources : Learning Guides from NTUC Learning Hub and using COLAB Notebook__
+__Sources : Learning Guides from NTUC Learning Hub and using GOOGLE COLAB Notebook__